Jerusalem — My Highest Joy

 I can only imagine the joy in our country after the war in 1967.
 I have seen the celebratory pictures.
 I have heard the stories from my father-in-law who fought in the Six-Day War and joined thousands of Israelis on the first Shabbat that Jews were permitted to pray at the Western Wall.
 My mother visited Israel just three days after the war and also described the euphoric atmosphere in Jerusalem.

-Yet, every morning we Jews still pray that God will rebuild Jerusalem.
+And yet, every morning we Jews still pray that God will rebuild His Holy City.
 We still remind ourselves “If I forget you, Jerusalem…” We still leave a part of our houses unfinished and smash a glass under the wedding canopy.

 Let us always remember that there is still work to be done.
 Let us continue to pray for the peace of Jerusalem.
 And let us merit walking together hand in hand to the third Temple, “a house of prayer for all nations” (Isaiah 56:7).